Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 Structured Query Language (SQL) is an easy-to-learn, high level language that you'll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and retrieving data from these databases.

-That is, we can divide the language into two broad categories: Data Definition Language (DDL) and Data Manipulation Language (DML).
+That is, we can divide the language into two broad categories:
+* Data Definition Language (DDL)
+* Data Manipulation Language (DML).

-Here, we will take a quick look at some basic examples of DDL and DML.
+On this page, we will take a quick look at some basic examples of DDL and DML.

 ## Data Definition Language

 Data Definition Language is what we use when we are creating, altering, or removing database objects.
-These objects could include tables, views, or stored procedures.
-But this is not an exhaustive list.
-The DDL for all these objects is generally the same: `CREATE`, `ALTER`, `DROP`.
+For instance:
+* `CREATE TABLE`
+* `ALTER TABLE`
+* `DROP TABLE`.

 ### CREATE

-Suppose I'm creating a database for a website that allows users to sign up and listen to music (read: Spotify clone).
+Suppose we are creating a database for a website that allows users to sign up and listen to music (a _Spotify_ clone).
-Let's start by creating a really simple table: _Songs_.
+Let's start by creating a really simple table on the default schema: `dbo.Song`.
 This table would contain a record for every single song in our database.

-The schema (or structure) of _Song_ would be:
+The column data types could be defined as:

 Column|Data Type
 ---|---